vim/vim/src/xdiff/README.txt

 Changes in these files were made to avoid compiler warnings.

+The /* */ comments are kept to make syncing to a newer version easier, do not change them to // comments!

 The first work for including xdiff in Vim was done by Christian Brabandt.